hyperledger/iroha/docs/source/getting_started/python-guide.rst

 is actually about the permissions you might be using for the transaction.
-You can find a full list here: ref:`Permissions`.
+You can find a full list here: :ref:`Permissions`.

 In the next block we can see the following: